How Did Little Mix's Perrie Edwards Get Her Scar?

 So proud to have an idol who help with things people are ashamed.
 I had heart surgery when I was 8 days and I have now a chest scar I am uncomfortable with and don't like to show.
 So thank you Perrie to make me learn to love me a little bit more and be confident pic.twitter.com/7qX5O88wFW— (@Loveyaedwards) June 1, 2018

-We're living for Perrie embracing her trademark freckles and owning her scar, almost as much as we're living for the gals being back in the studio recording LM5!
+We're living for Perrie embracing her trademark freckles and owning her scar!

-> Download Our Brand New App For All The Latest On The Little Mix Ladies